qmi03/hpc-mpi-rma-report/src/contents/c4/index.typ

 = Algorithm
+This chapter explore Brook's barrier algorithm in shared memory model, and my implementation of Brook's two-process barrier algorithm using MPI's RMA Operations.

 == Brook Algorithm
-Brooks @butterfly-barrier bases the n-process barrier on a two-process barrier using two shared variables.
+Brook @butterfly-barrier bases the n-process barrier on a two-process barrier using two shared variables.
 Its algorithm is as follows:
 #set rect(inset: 8pt, fill: rgb(white), width: 100%)